hbctraining/Peak_analysis_workshop/lessons/07_DE_annotation_and_enrichment_analysis.md

 annot_res_all <- annotatePeak(res_deseq, tssRegion = c(-3000, 3000), TxDb = TxDb.Mmusculus.UCSC.mm10.knownGene, annoDb = "org.Mm.eg.db")
 ```

-We can visualize the annotation to better understand the distribution of genomic features among these regions.
+We can visualize the annotation to better understand the distribution of genomic features among these regions using some of the plots we have introduced previously in the Peak Annotation lesson.
+Since we are using all results here, the binding regions are a very close representation to the annottaion observed for each individual sample, and so this result is not surprising.

+Now that we have a gene annotation for each region, we can use these genes as input to some commonly used functional analysis tools!

 ### Bar plot
 ```{r}